 Greg A. Solomon

-Greg Solomon has been teaching for 30 years in public education and demonstrates by example, the qualities of leadership through personal integrity and dedication to others as a classroom teacher, musician, conductor and non-profit director/board member.
+Greg Solomon has been taught for 38 years in public education and demonstrates by example, the qualities of leadership through personal integrity and dedication to others as an educator, musician, conductor and non-profit director/board member.
 Greg is a graduate of California State University, Fullerton earning is degree in Music Education.
-He received his Masters degree from National University in Educational Administration.
-He is entering his 22nd year with the California Leadership Academy.
+He received his Master’s degree from National University in Educational Administration.
+He is entering his 32nd year with the California Leadership Academy.
 He has led both Glendora and Upland High Schools to the Tournament of Roses Parade and developed a championship “small” band program at Moreno Valley High School.
-He is a sought after clinician and adjudicator in the marching and general effect areas throughout the western United States.
-Greg currently serves as a head judge on the Field Adjudication Steering Committee for the Southern California School Band and Orchestra Association.
-Currently teaching at Vista Heights Middle School, his bands have produced four compact discs and earn consistent superior festival awards.
-He was recently appointed as Coordinator of Visual and Performing Arts for the Moreno Valley Unified School District.
+He is a sought after presenter, clinician, and adjudicator for concert and marching bands throughout the western United States.
+Greg currently serves as a head judge for the Southern California School Band and Orchestra Association.
+He retired in July of 2021 as Coordinator of Visual and Performing Arts for the Moreno Valley Unified School District.
 He has been a guest conductor for numerous honor bands in the southern California area.
-Greg is a leader in the classroom management field, coaching teachers from across the country for the last eight years as a National Training Director for the Center for Teacher Effectiveness.
-He lives in Moreno Valley with his wife Sharon of 30 years.
+Greg is a leader in the classroom management field, coaching teachers from across the country for the last 17 years as a National Training Director for the Center for Teacher Effectiveness.
+He lives in Moreno Valley with his wife Sharon of 40 years.

 Missy Samson has been a performer in the Color Guard activity for most of her life.
 As a student at Fountain Valley High School, she was a member of the school’s Color Guard.
 Upon graduating high school in 1995, her performance opportunities continued with the Independent Open Winter Guard, Solution Performance Ensemble (‘96-‘99), where she earned a Winter Guard International Independent Open Class Silver Medal in ‘98.
 After marching four years with Solution, she performed with the 2001 Fantasia Winter Guard, where she earned a WGI Independent World Class Bronze Medal.
 Since then, Missy has been the proud and successful instructor of many color guard programs in Southern California including Fountain Valley H.S. (‘95-‘99), Valencia H.S.
 (Placentia, ‘99-‘08), and for the past 15 years she has taught Color Guard at Kraemer Middle School (‘01-current).
 Missy holds a Bachelor’s Degree in Liberal Studies, a Multiple Subjects & Math Credential from CSU Long Beach, and she recently earned her Masters Degree in Educational Administration from Concordia University.
 Missy is an Auxiliary judge for the Southern California School Band and Orchestra Association, a Color Guard and Visual Analysis judge for the Marching Band Open Series, and a Design Analysis judge for the Winter Guard Association of Southern California where she is also serving a second term as the WGASC President.
 After many years of teaching math at Kraemer Middle School, she recently became the school’s Activities Director in 2014.
 Missy lives in Placentia, with her husband Eric and two children: Chloe, 10 and Micah, 8.